German Studies

 Requirements of the Major

-The major in German Studies consists of ten term courses, including the senior essay.
-All majors must complete at least one GMAN course numbered in the 150s, one in the 160s, and one in the 170s, plus six additional courses—four in the area of concentration and two electives—from Groups B and C, numbered GMAN 160 and above.
-With permission of the DUS, some substitutions and exceptions may be possible.
+The requirements of the major in German Studies consist of ten term courses, including the senior essay.
+All majors must complete at least one GMAN course numbered in the 150s, one in the 160s, and one in the 170s, plus six additional courses numbered GMAN 160 and above.

-Areas of concentration Each German Studies major selects an area of concentration from five choices: (1) literature, (2) media and media theory, (3) history and politics, (4) critical thought, and (5) aesthetics and the arts.
-The literature concentration gives students access to worlds of thought and action.
+Areas of interest The Yale German Studies program offers a variety of courses.
+Covered fields include (1) literature, (2) media and media theory, (3) history and politics, (4) critical thought, and (5) aesthetics and the arts.
+Students are encouraged to select courses based on their preference and may find it rewarding to focus on one or more of these fields.
+Literature courses give students access to worlds of thought and action.
 Students learn to read critically poetry, novels, plays, short stories, aphorisms, songs, and other genres.
-Courses fulfilling the literature concentration include at least one course each in nineteenth- and twentieth-century literature.
-The concentration in media and media theory explores a vibrant tradition of experimentation in new cultural forms and media in the nineteenth and twentieth centuries.
+Media and media theory courses explore a vibrant tradition of experimentation in new cultural forms and media in the nineteenth and twentieth centuries.
 Students investigate photography, radio, film, television, and computer media alongside landmark works in media theory.
-The history and politics concentration focuses on world-altering historical events and thought-altering theories of history from the Germanic tradition.
+Courses in History and politics focus on world-altering historical events and thought-altering theories of history from the Germanic tradition.
 Students become familiar with explosive political and social events, including the emancipation of the Jews and the Holocaust, the world wars, unification and reunification, and concepts and models for development in economy, social welfare, law, and environmental policies.
-The concentration in critical thought focuses on traditions of theoretical reflection on society, history, art, and language.
+Critical thought focuses on traditions of theoretical reflection on society, history, art, and language.
 Students become familiar with authors such as Kant, Hegel, Marx, Nietzsche, Freud, Benjamin, and Habermas.
-The aesthetics and the arts concentration surveys the rich Germanic traditions in the visual and musical arts, as well as the philosophical study of art beginning in eighteenth-century Germany.
+Aesthetics and the arts courses survey the rich Germanic traditions in the visual and musical arts, as well as the philosophical study of art beginning in eighteenth-century Germany.

 Credit/D/Fail A maximum of two courses taken Credit/D/Fail may count toward the major, with permission of the DUS.